MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-cmg-azure.md

 ---

-# Install, and assign the Configuration Manager clients from the Internet using Azure AD for authentication
+# Install and assign Configuration Manager clients from the Internet using Azure AD for authentication

 You can use Configuration Manager cloud services with Azure AD to support the following scenarios: